gesteves/heroku-thumbor/README.md

 # Biscayne

-A Heroku-ready Thumbor install with webp support.
+A Heroku-ready Thumbor install with WebP support.

 ## Installation